gabbyvaillant/downscaling/README.md

 Low-Resolution Data: The North American Mesoscale (NAM) model, with a resolution of 12 km and 3-hourly intervals, serves as the input dataset for downscaling.

-## Goal
+## Goal 🎯

 We apply our deep learning model to transform the coarse-resolution NAM data into high-resolution weather forecasts, specifically tailored for New York City.
-This effort enables better urban-scale forecasting to support decision-making in areas such as disaster management, transportation, and environmental monitoring.
+This effort enables better urban-scale forecasting to support decision-making for energy system planners.

-## Directory Overview
+## Directory Overview 📂

-(1) PerfectProg-d02.ipynb
+(1) data

-Notebook containing supervised model training using a PerfectProg downscaling method.
+Contains data needed to run models

-(2) get-pred.ipynb
+(2) models

-Notebook containing the preprocessing functions for datasets with one downscaling variable of interest and an associated predictor variable.
-These functions were applied to the datasets which were then used in the PerfectProg-d02.ipynb notebook to train the deep learning model.
+Contains three different deep learning models.

-(3) prep-NAM.ipynb
+(3) prep

-Baseline code for preprocessing functions for NAM data.

-(4) prep-uWRF.ipynb

-Baseline code for preprocessing functions for uWRF data.
+Contains all preprocessing code needed before inputting data into models.